magicmq/pyspigot-documentation/configuration.md

 The following functions are available from the config manager:

+- `doesConfigExist(filePath)`: This checks if a config file exists under the given name or path.
+Returns `True` if the file exists, `False` if it does not.
-- `loadConfig(name)`: This loads/creates the config, as described above.
-Takes the name of the file you wish to load or create.
+- `loadConfig(filePath)`: This loads the config, and will create a file automatically if one does not already exist.
+Takes the name or path of the file you wish to load and/or create.
 Returns a `ScriptConfig` object representing the config that was loaded/created.
 - `reloadConfig(config)`: This reloads a config in case there any changes to the file that need to be loaded in.
-Takes the config (a `ScriptConfig`) to reload.
+Takes the config (a `ScriptConfig` object) to reload.
 Returns another `ScriptConfig` object representing the config that was reloaded.
+- `deleteConfig(filePath)`: This will delete the config file with the specified name or path.
+Returns `True` if a file was deleted, `False` if no file existed previously under the provided name or path.

+?> The ConfigManager allows for usage of subfolders when working with script config files for organizational purposes.
+Simply pass the config file as a path to the above methods that accept a `filePath` parameter.
+For example, `ps.config_manager.loadConfig('test_script/config.yml')` will load the `config.yml` file in the `test_script` subfolder within the `configs` folder.

 # ScriptConfig Usage